Processing math: 100%

 3.364 4.211 4.478 4.529 4.837 5.803

-Note that the central estimates for \(R_{0}\) are considerably higher than those we calculated with a SIR model fitted to the same Hubei province data, and are also higher than \(R_{0}\) estimates published elsewhere, but they are consistent with estimates of the instantaneous effective reproduction number \(R_{e}\) which we calculate in the next section6.
+Note that the central estimates for R0 are considerably higher than those we calculated with a SIR model fitted to the same Hubei province data, and are also higher than R0 estimates published elsewhere, but they are consistent with estimates of the instantaneous effective reproduction number Re which we calculate in the next sectionThey are also consistent with unpublished estimates of R0 for the COVID-19 virus being discussed in various expert WHO fora, or so I am told by a reliable source who does not wish to be named..

 summary(decay_R0)